This box is not visible in the printed version.

 Where the Trust’s ownership equates to 3 percent or above interest in the licensee, in your application, you must include:

-We require an Annex A from those beneficiaries whose interest in the Trust equates to a 10 percent or more controlling interest in the applicant and/or licensee.
+We require an Annex A from those beneficiaries whose interest in the Trust equates to a 10 percent or more controlling interest and/or right to profits in the applicant and/or licensee or a parent undertaking of the licensee.
 The Annex A must be submitted online through our Apply for a personal licence service.
 If any beneficiary is under 18, then we do not require an Annex A from them.

-If the beneficiary’s interest in the Trust equates to less than 10 percent but 3 percent or more, then we require the name, address, and date of birth of all beneficiaries which should be shown in the trust deed – if not, you must provide this information.
+If by virtue of their interest in the Trust, any beneficiary is likely to have an interest in the licensed activities equating to at least 3 percent but less than 10 percent, then we may require the name, address and date of birth of that beneficiary.
+This information should be shown in the trust deed – if not, you may need to provide this information.

-We require an Annex A from all Trustees where the Trust’s interest in the applicant and/or licensee equates to a 10 percent or more controlling interest in the applicant and/or licensee.
+We require an Annex A from all Trustees where the Trust’s interest in the applicant and/or licensee equates to a 10 percent or more controlling interest in the applicant and/or licensee (or a parent undertaking thereof).
 The Annex A must be submitted online through our Apply for a personal licence service.

 In the case of the Trustee being a company, we require an Annex A from the person or people in that company who have lead responsibility for matters relating to the Trust.